Gangwon Province, South Korea: Demographics

-Culture and Heritages
+Culture and heritage

 Heritage

-It is unknown when the first people of Gangwon began to live, but Paleolithic sites have been excavated.
+It is not known exactly when human settlement in what is now Gangwon Province began, but Paleolithic sites have been excavated.

 Many historical artifacts are found in the region, like the Later Silla era's Bell of Sangwonsa, the North–South States Period era's Iron Seated Vairocana Buddha of Dopiansa Temple, the Goryeo era's Main Gate of Imyeonggwan Guesthouse, and the Joseon era's Documents of Sangwonsa Temple.
 Other popular historical areas, like Ojukheon are located in the region.

 Because of Gangwon Province's landscape, a number of old Buddhist temples have survived, like Woljeongsa and Oseam.

 Museums

 Established in 2002, the Chuncheon National Museum is operated by the central government for the purpose of classification and reservation.
 The local government also has museums, including the Park Su-geun Art Museum, and the Taebaek Coal Museum.
 Purpose-built private museums, such as the ChamSori Gramophone Edison Museum are also operated.